 We commenced operations in December 1989 as a New York corporation and re-incorporated as a Delaware corporation in September 1997.
 Since our inception, we have generated significant losses.
-As of March 31, 2006, we had an accumulated deficit of \$23.5 million.
+As of September 30, 2006, we had an accumulated deficit of \$28.9 million.
 We expect to continue to spend significant amounts on the development of MelaFind®.
 We expect to incur significant commercialization costs when we begin to introduce MelaFind® into the US market.
 On October 28, 2005, the Company completed an initial public offering.
-The company issued 4,000,000 shares of common stock on October 28, 2005 and 262,300 shares of common stock on November 15, 2005, both issuances at \$5.00 per share.
+The Company issued 4,000,000 shares of common stock on October 28, 2005 and 262,300 shares of common stock on November 15, 2005, both issuances at \$5.00 per share.

 After deducting underwriting discounts and expenses and estimated offering related expenses, the initial public offering resulted in net proceeds to the Company of approximately \$17.7 million.
 We will need to raise additional funds in order to achieve significant commercialization of MelaFind® and generate revenues.

 Most of our expenditures to date have been for research and development activities and general and administrative expenses.
-Research and development expenses represent costs incurred for product development, clinical trials and activities relating to regulatory filings and manufacturing development efforts.
-We expense all of our research and development costs as they are incurred
+Research and development expenses represent costs incurred for product development, clinical trials, activities relating to regulatory filings and manufacturing development efforts.
+We expense all of our research and development costs as they are incurred.

-Our research and development expenses incurred for the three months ended March 31, 2006 were expenses related primarily to the development of MelaFind®.
+Our research and development expenses incurred for the three and nine months ended September 30, 2006 were expenses related primarily to the development of MelaFind®.
 We expect to incur additional research and development expenses relating to MelaFind® prior to its commercial launch in the US and selected markets outside the US.
-These additional expenses are subject to the risks and uncertainties associated with clinical trials and the FDA regulatory review and approval process.
+Over the last nine months we have developed a relationship with a company named ASKION GmbH of Gera, Germany.
+ASKION has become an integral member of our MelaFind® development team and we expect to continue to work with ASKION for the foreseeable future.
+ASKION is currently preparing MelaFind® systems for our pivotal clinical trials that we expect to begin by year end 2006.
+These additional research and development expenses are subject to the risks and uncertainties associated with clinical trials and the FDA regulatory review and approval process.
 As a result, these additional expenses could exceed our estimated amounts, possibly materially.